The drive side of a bottom bracket is screwed in by hand.

 When choosing a bottom bracket, the inner diameter of the bearing and the crankshaft diameter must be matched. © bc GmbH

-Power Spline – multi-tooth with twelve teeth
+Power Spline – twelve-spline interface

 A bottom bracket is screwed on with the help of a Rotor bottom bracket tool.